rodgerbenham/phdorg/README.md

 PhDORG is a command-line tool that generates folders for experiments, literature reviews, thesis notes, talks/presentations and meetings, and tries to keep them all in one spot.
 For talks and meetings, it polls the Google Calendar API to check what's on today, and whether you'd like to create a group of folders for that item.

+This is inspired from a conversation with Fernando Diaz and [Dan Kleiman's blog post](https://dankleiman.com/2018/01/28/keeping-an-engineering-notebook/).

 ##Install+Usage

 Assumes you have python2 and ruby installed.